raohmaru/CFC/o8g/Documents/CFC-Octgn.md

 The game keyboard shortcuts are shown along to the option in the contextual menu.

-For more information, check out [Octgn keyboard shortcuts](https://github.com/kellyelton/OCTGN/wiki/Octgn-Keyboard-Shortcuts).
+For more information, please check out [Octgn keyboard shortcuts](https://github.com/kellyelton/OCTGN/wiki/Octgn-Keyboard-Shortcuts).